dinvsh/imc-prosperity-2/README.md

 - couldn't fully work out the kinks behind feature engineering the environmental factors and just left it in my final submission as a hail mary.

 ### Gift Baskets
-- mainly used the concept of ETF arbitrage by trading around the spread between a gift basket and its underlying components (4 chocolates, 6 strawberries, and 1 rose).
+- used the concept of ETF arbitrage and traded around the spread between a gift basket and its underlying components (4 chocolates, 6 strawberries, and 1 rose).

 ### Chocolate
-- could not find a consistently profitable strategy.
+- couldn't find a consistently profitable strategy.

 ### Strawberries
-- could not find a consistently profitable strategy.
+- couldn't find a consistently profitable strategy.

 ### Roses
 - tracked trades involving Rhianna and mirrored her trading decisions, as she consistently capitalized on favorable market movements.

 ### Coconut
-- could not find a consistently profitable strategy.
+- couldn't find a consistently profitable strategy.

 ### Coconut Coupons
 - used the Black-Scholes model to estimate the theoretical price of coconut coupons and traded based on price discrepancies between the theoretical and market prices.

+## Thoughts
+Considering I was completely new to coding and trading going into this, I’m thrilled with how things turned out.
+I spent the competition learning as much as I could, and placing in the top 3% of all participants feels like a huge win.
+Big thanks to the community for sharing some valuable insights.
+While a few strategies didn’t work out, I’m proud of how much I learned, and I’m excited to keep building on this experience for the future :)